Published on Rhodes College: Rhodes Handbook (https://handbook.rhodes.edu/)

 2. Interfering with College or College-sponsored activities, including but not limited to, studying, teaching, research, college administration, campus safety, or fire, police, or emergency services.

 3. Bullying and Other Abusive Behavior.
-This offense includes, but is not limited to: A pattern of targeted, unwelcome conduct directed at an individual or group that is a reasonable person would determine is so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the College’s educational programs or activities.
+This offense includes, but is not limited to, a pattern of targeted, unwelcome conduct directed at an individual or group that a reasonable person would determine is so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the College’s educational programs or activities.

 4. Hate-Motivated Acts.
-Engaging in verbal, written or physical conduct that is (i) based on a person’s or group’s race, sex, national origin, sexual orientation, religion, gender identity, age (40 or over), or disability; and (ii) is intended to intimidate or injure the person physically, mentally or emotionally.
+Engaging in verbal, written or physical conduct that is (1) based on a person’s or group’s race, sex, national origin, sexual orientation, religion, gender identity, age (40 or over), or disability; and/or (2) intended to intimidate or injure the person physically, mentally or emotionally.

 5. Disorderly Conduct.
 Conduct that is disorderly, lewd, or indecent; conduct that has the effect of unreasonably disrupting the life of or interfering with the activities of persons or groups in the college community.